 The publishing of several reports, like the Bones of Contention Report – 2015, the Cash Before Conservation – Born Free Report – 2018 and The Extinction Business Report – EMS and Ban Animal Trading – 2018 finally forced the government to act.

 A Colloquium on Captive Lion Breeding for Hunting in South Africa: Harming or Promoting the Conservation Image of the Country will take place at the 21 & 22 August 2018 in Cape Town’s parliament.

-Although canned hunting has been practiced (not always legally) in South Africa and neighboring countries for many decades, sadly, it is also taking place in the United States.
+Although canned hunting has been practised (not always legally) in South Africa and neighbouring countries for many decades, sadly, it is also taking place in the United States.